beet-software/dorm/dorm/example/README.md

 - A user can make infinite reviews.
 - A user can review a product, a service or another user.

-The user should be able to

-1. retrieve user information, including their associated orders and profile details.
-2. get all products in an order, along with their quantities.
-3. fetch all orders placed by a specific user.
-4. find the total number of orders.
-5. get the average rating for a product based on reviews.
-6. search for reviews of a particular type and filter them based on review content attributes.
-7. get the most recent orders placed.
-8. find products with a specific price range.
-9. retrieve the user who placed a particular order.
-10. search for orders containing specific products.

 ## Implementation

 The screens are available on *lib/screens/*.

 - The `UsersScreen` (*users.dart*) can be used to see all the users or add an user to the system.
-    - Uses `pullAll` to read all users from the system, given a name (filter by text)
+    - Uses `pullAll` to read all users from the system, given a username (filtering by text)
-    - Uses `put` to create a new row on the `users` table (creating a strong entity)
+    - Uses `put` to create a new user (creating a strong entity)

 - The `UserScreen` (*user.dart*) can be used to update an user and view its cart, if created.
-    - Uses `pull` to read a specific row on the `users` and `carts` table (one-to-one relationship)
+    - Uses `pull` to read an user with its cart, if exists
-    - Uses `push` and `pop` to edit and remove a specific row on the `users` table, respectively
+    - Uses `push` and `pop` to edit and remove a specific user, respectively
-    - Uses `put` to create a new row on the `carts` table (creating a weak entity)
+    - Uses `put` to create a new cart (creating a weak entity)

 - The `CartScreen` (*cart.dart*) can be used to see the products placed in its cart by an user.
-    - Uses `pullAll` to read all items of a specific cart (filter by value)
+    - Uses `pullAll` to read all items of a specific cart (filtering by value)
-    - Uses `OneToOneRelationship` to associate items with their respective products
+    - Uses `OneToOneRelationship` to associate cart items with their respective products (1-to-1)
-    - Uses `put` to create a new row on the `order-items` table (creating a weak entity)
+    - Uses `put` to create a new item on user's cart (creating a weak entity)

 - The `OrderScreen` (*order.dart*) can be used to select a product and its amount to be added to a cart.
-    - Uses `pullAll` to read all products from the system (no filter)
+    - Uses `pullAll` to read all products from the system (without filtering)
-    - Uses `push` and `pop` to edit and remove a specific row on the `products` table, respectively
+    - Uses `push` and `pop` to edit and remove a product, respectively
-    - User `put` to create a new row on the `products` table (creating a strong entity)
+    - User `put` to create a new product (creating a strong entity)

+- The `DashboardScreen` (*dashboard.dart*) can be used to view some statistics about the system.
+    - Uses `OneToManyRelationship` combined with `OneToOneRelationship` to list all products ordered by an user
+    - Uses `ManyToOneRelationship` to how many users have ordered a given product

+[//]: # (TODO Filter by enum)
+[//]: # (TODO pullAll read all orders made in a given day)
+[//]: # (TODO pullAll read all orders made in a given date range)
+[//]: # (TODO pullAll read all products ordered more than 10 amounts)

+## Tips

+- Prefer using `pull` and `pullAll` instead of `peek` and `peekAll`, since their stream will synchronize updates made on the model by other parts of the application.
+- Use the `*Data` version of a dORM model when creating it from a form.
+- Don't pass a `*Model` as argument to a new screen.
+Instead, pass its ID and read it again.